-- Sign up on Bluehost They’re who I use for all of my blogs because they’re the BEST (I’ve used GoDaddy before and my sites were sooo sllowww) and they’re crazy cheap.
-It’s like $40 a year for total control of your business.
-You can also get a domain from them for free as part of your hosting package.
-SOFA KING EASY, right?
+- Sign up on Greengeeks They’re who I use for all of my blogs because they’re the BEST (I’ve used GoDaddy before and my sites were sooo sllowww) and they’re crazy cheap.

 - Install WordPress.
-Bluehost has a 1 button install and is easy peasy.
+Greengeeks has a 1 button install and is easy peasy.
 They get it all done for you (which is why they’re my BFF)

 - Pick a theme.
 There are tons and tons of free WordPress themes out there.
 If you’re techie, Genesis is by far the most popular framework for completing a beautiful theme.
 I personally get my themes from ThemeForest.
 They’ll even install it for you!